Nextpoint File Room

 Only you will have access to your Dropbox even if there are other users within your database.
 Other users will not see or be able to access files from your Dropbox account that you do not upload to your file room.

-Now that your account is connected, select the folder(s) and/or file(s) you want to upload to your file room.
+Now that your external account is connected, select the folder(s) and/or file(s) you want to upload to your file room.
 If you want to add the files/folders to a specific folder in your file room, navigate to that folder first.
 You can also create a new folder by clicking the green create button.

 Once you are where you want the files to go in your file room, check the folder(s) or file(s) you want to upload and click the "Select #" button that indicates the number of files or folders you are uploading.
 Once you click that button, your upload will begin.
 The progress bar at the bottom of the upload window will indicate the upload's progress.
 When the upload is complete, your files should appear in your file room.
 Click the "Done" button on the bottom right corner of the upload window return to the original upload window.